liangkarl/dotfile/config/nvim/README.md

 In my perspective, even their ideas were really good for me, I have no choice but to remove them.

 ### Fuzzy Finder

-I list three fuzzy finders, `fzf`, `skim` and `telescope`.

-In terms of overall features and performance, `fzf` is the strongest of the three.
+In terms of overall features and performance, `fzf` is the strongest of.
 However, I have encountered issues when running `fzf` on Linux kernel 4.x, which is why I need to identify other fuzzy finders as backup solutions.

-`skim` is a `rust`-based version of `fzf`.
-While it has replicated most of `fzf`'s features and arguments, it takes longer to search than `fzf` does.
-That said, some users have reported that the difference is only noticeable in extreme cases, such as when dealing with a huge number of files.
-Additionally, `skim` can work with `enhancd`, a small CLI tool that enhances the `cd` command, which is included in this dotfile.
-Overall, `skim` is almost as good as `fzf`, which is why I've chosen it as a backup solution.

-`telescope`, which is written in `lua`, has the least impressive performance of the three due to the lack of a binary backend for searching.
+`telescope`, which is written in `lua`, has the least impressive performance due to the lack of a binary backend for searching.
 Furthermore, it is limited to `nvim` and cannot be used in shells like `bash`.
 Despite these limitations, I believe that `telescope` has the potential to be a great fuzzy finder in the future.
 Therefore, if the previous commands fail, I'll use `telescope` as a last resort.

 ### Dropped List With Reason